 The sales for the Air environment (at 4411) are higher than those for the East Anglia region (at 2135), so shouldn't really appear.
-However, the Air environment's contribution to total sales at this level for all environments is far lower than the proportion which East Anglia contributes to the total sales for all regions.
+However, the Air environment's sales of 4411 as a proportion of average environment sales at this level (60576/3) is lower than the proportion of East Anglia sales 2135) to average region sales at this level (60576/9).

 If all this is blowing your mind a bit, just leave the analysis type as Absolute (or even turn AI levels off completely).